felix-bohlin/css-talk-2024/slides.md

 <div class="grid gap-2 align-center">We're expected to put less emphasis on how we <span> <span class="text-indigo-500 py-1">build</span> components</span>and more on how we <span><span class="text-indigo-500 py-1">place</span> components </span></div>

 <!--
-We are at that stage where we're expected to put less emphasis on how we build components and more on how we place them -->
+We are at that stage where we're expected to put less emphasis on how we build components and more on how we place them.

+And that will be the focus of this talk today - LAYOUTS.
+-->

 ---